 Parkway Cinemas participates in the CEA card scheme.
 This scheme enables a disabled cinema guest to receive a complimentary ticket for someone to go with them when they visit a participating cinema.

 The card belongs to the disabled person.
 The disabled person or the supporter must present the card in person at the cinema to claim a free ticket.
-CEA tickets can not be purchased over the phone or online.
+CEA tickets can be purchased over the phone or online using the code underneath the barcode on the front of the card, but you must bring the card with you to watch the film.
+If you forget it we cannot let you in.

 A free ticket can only be claimed when purchasing a standard priced film or event cinema ticket.
 It cannot be used in conjunction with any other offer.